What is the definition and difference between Allergy and Intolerance?

 We recommend that once you have diligently followed the removal of the intolerant items on your list from your diet, you can re-take the test after a two month period has passed.
 Please contact our office to discuss a discounted price for the re-test.

 Affordable Allergy Test Liability Waiver

 “Our test and this website does not make a medical diagnosis nor is it intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your doctor or other qualified health provider if you have a medical condition or with any questions you may have regarding a medical condition and/or medical symptoms.
+Always seek the advice of your doctor or another qualified health provider if you have a medical condition or with any questions you may have regarding a medical condition and/or medical symptoms.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
-All probable or possible diagnoses generated by the test or this website need to be discussed and confirmed with a qualified medical practitioner.
+All probable or possible diagnoses generated by the test or this website need to be discussed and confirmed by a qualified medical practitioner.
 If you think you may have a medical emergency, call your doctor or the emergency services immediately.
 Reliance on any information provided by this Website is solely at your own risk.
 Some of the content on this Website may be provided by third parties and we are not in a position to verify this content.
-We do not warrant that any such third party content is true, accurate or complete.
+We do not warrant that any such third-party content is true, accurate or complete.
 Our test does not measure type IgE allergies or IgG antibodies.
 Since these reactions can be serious, you should seek the help of an allergy specialist.”